AryanWaghere24/Cybersecurity---One-Topic-a-Day/Day-26-Burpsuite.md

 8. Load a wordlist and start the attack — Burp sends hundreds of requests automatically
 9. Sort results by response length or status code to spot the successful login
 ```

+This single workflow alone can test for SQL Injection (day 04), broken authentication (day 06 CSRF related), and brute force vulnerabilities all from the same captured request.